By Eric Johnson

 Paul H. Dunn (April 24, 1924 – January 9, 1998) filled LDS fireside meeting rooms throughout the 1970s and 1980s with his entertaining stories.
 He was also a regular speaker at the semiannual General Conference sessions between 1964 to 1987; in fact, Dunn took a spot behind the conference pulpit twice a year from October 1964 to April 1973.
 He was asked to speak less often from 1974 through 1987, but this general authority continued to average one conference talk per year.

-Never one to not have a sensational story safely tucked safely in his back pocket, Dunn was considered to be the one of the most dynamic speakers the church had to offer.
-With a variety of embellished stories, Dunn made other general authorities–many of whom were monotone in their delivery and possessing no ability to keep easily-distracted listeners entertained–seem second class.
+Never one to be without a sensational story safely tucked in his back pocket, Dunn was considered one of the most dynamic speakers the church had to offer.
+With a variety of embellished stories, Dunn made other general authorities–many of whom were monotone in their delivery with no ability to keep easily-distracted listeners entertained–seem second class.

-So why do I point out this particular book?
-It’s because Kimball inscribed it to Paul H. Dunn, which I’m sure is the only copy autographed to the former member of the seventies.
+So why do I point out this particular copy?
+It’s because Kimball inscribed it to Paul H. Dunn, which I’m sure is the only copy ever Kimball autographed to him.
 Inscribed are these words: “To the Paul H. Dunn with affection Spencer W. Kimball.”

 An Exposé of Paul H. Dunn